 Discover History Program Oconee Station State Historic Site

 Educational programs at Oconee Station focus on the history of South Carolina’s western frontier during the years immediately following the American Revolution.
 Students explore the historical interactions between European settlers and Native Americans and learn how human occupation of the frontier changed the land.
-Programs involve examination of the site’s natural and cultural resources, which include scenic landscapes, an 18th-century frontier outpost and an early 19th-century trading post.
+Programs involve examination of the site’s natural and cultural resources, which include scenic landscapes, an 18th-century frontier outpost, and an early 19th-century trading post.

 Contact Details